Did you know not all photographers can shoot in low light?

 If you are looking to buy leather boots then you would know that by the virtue of the craft required to make them they demand a higher base budget than your regular canvas shoes.

-Similarly the budget for your wedding photographer will depend on the skill and resources required for the photography style you prefer.
+Similarly the budget for your wedding photographer in India will depend on the skill and resources required for the photography style you prefer.

 So start by scanning the market prices for the style of wedding photography you and your partner have finalised on.
 Also keep an eye out for the range of quality provided in each style – this will depend on the time a photographer invests in his work (pre & post shoot), the inventory of his equipment and his experience in the field.
 These become the markers of different rates within a particular style of photography.
 Once you have completed your style-specific research you are ready to put down a budget which suits you best and is is even realistic for your potential photographers!